facebook

 Henry Park Primary School and Nexus International School are in the area.
 Also reasonably close is the National University of Singapore in Bukit Timah, as well as the Singapore and Ngee Ann Polytechnics.

 If you have children going to NUS, staying here is a good option.
-Because getting a room on campus, if you’re a local, is like trying to persuade a chihuahua not to bark.
+Because getting a room on campus, if you’re a local, is like persuading a chihuahua not to bark.
 This is also one of the few places that really makes NUS seem accessible.

 Will you live in Ulu Pandan?
 Let us know in the comments section below.